 … and about the location

 Each workout is different, so your skin routine might adapt for each.
 “Wearing sunscreen is really important outside … I run outside a lot, I always make sure I have sunscreen on my face,” says Harrison.
-Take a page from her book and slather on the SPF if you plan on joining your favorite outdoor yoga class or a jog around the track.
 Make sure to look for a water-resistant sunscreen if you plan on sweating.
 While it won’t be sweat proof, it may remain more effective during your workout— but remember, you must reapply as it only remains resistant for a certain period of time before sweat or water will begin to break it down.